Kobe Bryant Net Worth, Personal Life and Basketball Career

 On April 18, 2001, Kobe and Vanessa tied the knot in Dana Point, California.
 According to reports, Bryant's parents disapproved of the relationship; thus, they did not attend the wedding.
 On January 19, 2003, they received Natalia Diamante Bryant as their first child, and on May 1, 2006, they welcomed Gianna Maria-Onore Bryant as their second.
 In the end, they had four children in all, all girls.
 Bianka and Capri are the names of their other daughters.

 After 10.5 years of marriage, Vanessa Bryant filed for divorce on December 16, 2011.
-Vanessa's divorce settlement might have cost him between $100 and $150 million without a written prenup.
+Without a written prenup, Vanessa's divorce settlement might have cost him between $100 and $150 million.
 In the end, they made up.

 Early Life

-On August 23, 1978, Kobe Bryant was born in Philadelphia, Pennsylvania.
-Joe Bryant, his father, was a Philadelphia 76ers player in the past.
-His parents gave him the name Kobe after the well-known meat from Kobe, Japan, that they had seen on a restaurant menu.
+He was born in Philadelphia, Pennsylvania, on August 23, 1978.
+His father, Joe Bryant, was a former Philadelphia 76ers player.
+His parents named him Kobe after the well-known meat from Kobe, Japan, that they had seen on a restaurant menu.

-Joe moved the family to Italy when Kobe was six years old and continued to play in a European league after retiring from the NBA.
-Kobe picked up skills in Italian.
-When Kobe was a preteen, he would spend the summers returning to the United States to play in summer basketball leagues.
+Joe moved the family to Italy when Kobe was six years old.
+After retiring from the NBA, Kobe continued to play in a European league, picking up skills in Italian.
+As a preteen, he would spend the summers returning to the United States to play in summer basketball leagues.
 Following his complete playing retirement, Joe's family moved to Philadelphia, where he enrolled at Lower Merion High School.

 Professional career